-Suspect Arrested After Bomb Threat Prompted Modified Lockdown At All Norwin Schools
+Police: Man Wearing Creepy, 'Realistic' Mask Passes School Bomb Threats Note At Restaurant, In Hopes Of Robbing Local Bank

 During a modified lockdown, children are not allowed to be dismissed to parents and parents are not allowed to enter the building.

-Police and bomb-sniffing dogs will continue to search the high school.
+Police and bomb-sniffing dogs searched the high school.

 Stay with KDKA.com for the latest on this developing story.